pumapy

 sent, there will be navigated to the home screen first, and then the chat "Bob" will be selected.

 into the conversation each time you send a message.
-Thus, it is advised to use the first example when sending multiple
+Therefore, it is advised to use `select_chat` or the optional `chat`

 ## Requirements